resonantsky/Rhino3d-AutoHullLines/README.md

 This script allows you to project any form using metric fractions of the world origin and model boundaries, generating arrays of 3D parametric curves that define the contours.

+Recently updated with another script to project only a single line at a time given a datum based on world origin and model bounds.

 ## ✨ Features

 🔹 Multi-object selection: Project multiple bodies in one go.